niuchenglei/english_lesson_topics/README.md

 - one day of a machine learning engineer
 - how reinforcement learning play games
 - PUA culture in china company
+- mathematics about blockchain
+- how to fly a FA-18C hornet plane (game)